LoldenCode/ITECH-Vicarius-vRx-Reports-Dashboard/README.md

 * It is recommended to let the app complete the initialization and first run before launching metabase.
 * The initial run can take several hours depending on the size of your data.
-* I plan to add a progress bar for first run
+* A progress bar is planned